nicholasgalante1997/Arcturus/posts/neovim-1.md

 brew install neovim
 ```

 If you're a Linux user, you're probably using a distro that has a package manager.
 Use your package manager to install neovim.
-I run Ubuntu 24 with an Omakase Linux flavor (Thanks DHH, if you're reading this hire me at HEY <small>👋</small>).
-I also run some Pop_OS systems, which spoiler is fucking amazing but also not super widely known yet.
-Was able to get away with using snap.
+I run Ubuntu 24 and some Pop_OS systems, which spoiler alert is fucking amazing but also not super widely known yet.
+Was able to get away with using snap there.

-> Also, I will pause to acknowledge that I have a lot of computers, It's what I like to spend my money on.
-I will acknowledge the privilege I have to be in a position to do that.

 **Ubuntu 24:**